paperscape/paperscape-backend/README.md

 | --------| ------------- | --------------------------------- |
 | field   | varchar(16)   | Name of misc field                |
 | value   | varchar(4096) | Value of misc field               |

+The misc table is used to access miscellaneous information, such as the last download date of arXiv meta data.

 #### Abstract meta data ####